-Strokes affect everyone differently depending on the severity of the stroke, which side of the brain was affected, which part of the brain was damaged, and a person’s overall health before the stroke.
-While the most rapid recovery usually occurs during the first three to four months after a stroke, some stroke survivors continue to recover well into the first and second year post-stroke.
+Strokes can affect everyone differently depending on the severity of the stroke, which side of the brain was damaged, and a person’s overall health before the stroke.
+The side of the body most affected is opposite the side of the brain that was initially damaged.

 Common physical, mental, and emotional symptoms following a stroke include:

-- Joint pain, rigidity, muscle stiffness or spasms
+- Muscle stiffness or spasms

-- Pain, numbness or tingling in the arms and legs
+- Numbness or tingling in the arms and legs

 - Vision issues